The general goals for liberal arts students are:

 - To develop critical independence of judgment of classical texts through the knowledge of a classical language (Greek, Latin).

-- To understand the roots of Western culture and its survival in the contemporary world.
+- To understand and critique the roots of Western culture and its survival in the contemporary world.

 - To gain intensive training in the classics, and (for those with special interests and capacities) to prepare for graduate study.